-- SB 529 (Hertzberg), 2022. - reflect changes in statutes, rules and regulations that have occurred since the last requirements of update in 1995. - respond to requests from resource agencies for the Commission to serve as the lead agency pursuant to the California Environmental Quality Act (CEQA) (Public Resources Code; § 21000 et seq.) ("CEQA") for all projects requiring discretionary permits. - the need for public cost transparency for all projects subject to this General Order - better notice and the opportunity for affected parties to be heard by the Commission to local governments of projects in their locality. - the obligations of the utilities to serve their customers in a timely and efficient manner; and - the need to replace the present complaint treatment of under-200-kV projects with a newstreamlined review mechanism. - better align this General Order with General Order 96-B.
+- SB 529 (Hertzberg), 2022. - reflect changes in statutes, rules and regulations that have occurred since the last update in 1995. - respond to requests from resource agencies for the Commission to serve as the lead agency pursuant to the California Environmental Quality Act (Public Resources Code; § 21000 et seq.) ("CEQA") for all projects requiring discretionary permits. - the need for cost transparency for all projects subject to this General Order. - better notice to local governments of projects in their locality. better align this General Order with General Order 96-B.